citizensadvice/cads/packages/widths/README.md

 ## Introduction

-Widths can be used in a couple of ways.
-The first being percentage based calculations and the second being a `max-width` of a given number of x characters using the lesser used `ex` unit in CSS.
+Defines the width of an element. `char-width`'s define a width by character length. `w-` classes can be used for layout and as part of a grid.

 ## Abbreviations